 =C: Consequence (sad mood, feelings of rejection)

-Yet most of us are prone to impulsive and knee-jerk reactions because we weren’t taught the art of slowing down and responding to circumstances in a calm and thoughtful way.
+Yet most of us are prone to impulsive and knee-jerk reactions because we weren’t taught the art of responding to circumstances in a calm and thoughtful way.
 Both parents and educators don’t pay nearly enough attention to the development of emotional maturity in kids.
-They seem to think that solving calculus problems is more important than handling matters of the heart!

-Here is a simple 3-step process for deciphering the truth behind your emotions:
+Here’s a simple three step process for deciphering your emotions:

-- Diffuse your emotions if you need to: During incidents when you feel particularly emotional and vulnerable (mostly right after an activating event), it’s best to first walk through the gray clouds and feel the emotions rather than avoid them.
-At this stage, you need to take a time-out and engage in self-nurturing practices such as writing in a journal, meditating, praying, or speaking with a loved one or trained professional to help channel this energy so that you can regain your composure and balance.
-I’ve written extensively on this topic in this blog post.
+1. Diffuse your emotions if you need to: During incidents when you feel particularly emotional and vulnerable (mostly right after an activating event), it’s best to first walk through the gray clouds and feel the emotions rather than avoid them.
+At this stage, you need to take a time-out and engage in self-nurturing practices such as writing in a journal, meditating, praying, or speaking with a loved one or trained professional to help channel this energy, so that you can regain your composure and balance.

 According to the scriptures of the Course in Miracles, every single emotion we choose to experience will ultimately take us down the path of either love or fear.
-When we walk down a path of love, our life will blossom, just like a beautiful rose.
-Even though the rose may still have traces of spiky thorns, we can train ourselves to focus on the sweet fragrance of the red petals while managing the thorns of fear.
+When we walk down a path of love, our life will blossom, just like a beautiful rose with the sweet fragrance of love and harmony.

 All my best on your journey,

 Question for you: Have you had a tough time understanding what your emotions are really trying to tell you?
-What will you do differently after reading this post?
+What can you do differently?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.